Frequently Asked Questions

 When are my Jurisprudence Exam results released?

-The results are released in writing within four to six weeks after the exam date.
+The results are released in writing within four weeks after the exam date.
 You will receive an email when the results are available, and can access your results online by logging into your profile.

 What information will I receive if I fail the Jurisprudence Exam?